poc-handsome/poc-handsome.github.io/index.md

 ## Acknowledgements

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No xxx).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101122970).

 <img src="https://raw.githubusercontent.com/nemocrys/pyelmer/master/EU-ERC.png">